 FIV, like HIV, can live in its host’s body for years before leading to a life-threatening AIDS situation.
 Ultimately, FIV is suppressive to the immune system and the average life expectancy from the time of diagnosis is 5 years.

-In August 2002, Fort Dodge Animal Health released a vaccine for FIV and promoted it heavily.
-My hospital has looked long and hard at this vaccine which, on the surface, seems like a good idea for outdoor cats or cats living with FIV-positive housemate cats.
+In August 2002, Fort Dodge Animal Health (which no longer exists( released a vaccine for FIV and promoted it heavily.
+The veterinary industry looked long and hard at this vaccine which, on the surface, seems like a good idea for outdoor cats or cats living with FIV-positive housemate cats.
 I choose to say no to this vaccine at least until more information is available.
 I’m happy to list the features of the product that leave us with reservations.

 There are five strains of FIV virus, called “Clades.”
 The vaccine was made using Clades A and D and tested using Clade A. Clade B, for example, is a very common strain in most regions of the United States and no testing of the vaccine has been performed thus far against Clade B. This means that a pet owner might wrongly believe they were protecting their cat fully against the FIV virus with this vaccine.
 California has both Clades A and B.

-Vaccinated cats will test positive on all current methods of testing for the FIV virus.
-This means it will no longer be possible to distinguish vaccinated cats from truly infected cats.
-The vaccine is advertised at protecting 82% of cats, which means 18% can still be infected.
+The vaccine has been advertised at protecting 82% of cats, which means 18% can still be infected.
 This is nearly a one in five chance of unknowingly having an infected cat.

 Isolation of an FIV+ cat is not necessary in a stable household unless the FIV+ cat is likely to fight with the other residents.

-Some lifestyle changes will probably be needed now that you know you have an FIV+ cat.
+Some lifestyle changes will probably be needed if you were to come to know you have an FIV+ cat.

-Now that you know your cat has an infectious disease, the responsible thing is to prevent the spread of this disease in your community.
+WIth confirmed knowlege that you cat has an infectious disease, the responsible thing is to prevent the spread of this disease in your community.
 This means that your cat will need to begin life as an indoor cat.
-Cats who are used to living outdoors will make a fuss about being allowed outside.
+Cats who are used to living outdoors will make a fuss about not being allowed outside.
 It is crucial that you do not give in as this

 will simply reinforce the crying and fussing.
 If you just allow the fussing to run its course, it will cease and the cat will get used to its new indoor only life.